OpenFAST/openfast/docs/source/user/modules/beamdyn/input_files.rst

        u%RootMotion%TranslationVel(:,1) = &
        MATMUL(BD_Tilde(real(u%RootMotion%RotationVel(:,1),BDKi)),temp_rr)

-where :math:`IniVelo(5)`, :math:`IniVelo(6)`, and :math:`IniVelo(4)` are
-the three components of the root angular velocity vector about :math:`X`, :math:`Y`, and :math:`Z` axising in the global coordinate system, respectively; :math:`temp`\ \_\ :math:`rr` is the global position vector at instant :math:`t`.
+where ``IniVelo(5)``, ``IniVelo(6)``, and ``IniVelo(4)`` are the three components of the root angular velocity vector about :math:`X`, :math:`Y`, and :math:`Z` axising in the global coordinate system, respectively; ``temp_rr`` is the global position vector at instant :math:`t`.
 The first index in the ``u%RootMotion%RotationVel(:,:)`` and the ``u%RootMotion%TranslationVel(:,:)`` arrays range from 1 to 3 for load vector components along three directions and the second index of each array are set to 1, denoting the root FE node.
-Note that the internal BeamDyn variables (here ``IniVelo``) are based on the internal BD coordinate system described in section 5.1.
+Note that the internal BeamDyn variables (here ``IniVelo``) are based on the internal BD coordinate system described in section FIXME.

 The blade is initialized in the rigid-body motion mode, i.e., based on the root velocity information defined in this section and the position information defined in the previous section, the motion of other points along the blade are initialized as

 .. math::
     :label: ini-rootacct-travel-angvel